Last Updated on January 8, 2022 by Ope Quadri

-Summary: A look at policies Nigeria’s apex bank (Central Bank of Nigeria) can consider to increase the value of Nigerian Naira against other currencies.
+One of the major questions Nigerians every day is: why is naira losing value.
+We’re taking a look at policies the Central Bank of Nigeria (CBN) can consider to increase the value of Nigerian Naira against other currencies.

 In the 1970s, the Naira was valuable than the US dollar.
 Today, the reverse is the case, It has gone bad that one US dollar can buy as much as N510 Naira or more at the parallel market as CBN halt the sales of forex to Bureau De Change operators in Nigeria thereby creating scarcity, we analyzed the implications of such action in one of our articles, it can be found at: https://infomediang.com/implications-cbn-stops-forex-sales-to-bdc-operators